 - Kosher salt to taste

 - Slice meats, cheese and veggies.
 Toss with lettuce.
 Add dressing just before serving.

-- Whisk marinade and vinegar in a small bowl, add olive oil to taste if necessary.
+- Whisk olive and vinegar in a small bowl season to taste with black pepper and kosher salt.

-Some items used in this post are available here at no additional cost to you.
-(I receive a small percentage which helps maintain my site.
-Thank you)
+Some items used in this post are available at my Amazon Affiliate Store.